This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Most standard form contracts provide that the board is to be appointed at the beginning of the contract – for example, within a prescribed time from contract signature or contract commencement – and that it is to operate throughout the lifetime of the contract.
 These are described as ‘standing’ boards.
 A standing board will receive regular progress updates and visit the site at intervals to be agreed with the parties.
 The powers of a standing board often include a dispute avoidance role, as well as adjudicating disputes.

 The ad hoc board is where the board is appointed upon a dispute arising.
 The sole role of such a board is to deal with that dispute or disputes referred to it.
 The appointment of the board will expire on the board giving its decision unless the parties agree otherwise.
 The ad hoc board is often perceived to be less expensive than the standing board.

 There are several different types of dispute boards and accompanying acronyms.

 If the board is to adjudicate disputes by issuing decisions, it is a dispute adjudication board (DAB).
 The DAB will issue a decision that will be binding unless or until it is overturned by the ultimate dispute resolution forum, usually arbitration.
 The FIDIC 1999 standard forms provide for a DAB.

 If the board is to issue recommendations, it is described as a dispute review board (DRB).
 The acronym DRB is also used as the umbrella term for dispute boards.

-The ICC Rules accommodate all three types of dispute board.
+The International Chamber of Commerce (ICC) Dispute Board Rules 2015 accommodate all three types of dispute boards.